marcgilmore288/stats220/README.md

 2. Next Tasks
 3. Remaining Tasks

-So, I will use the note taking software, Obsidian.
+So, I will use the note taking software, _Obsidian_.
 It's pretty cool because it's minimalist and uses markdown language so I can easily take notes and create to-do lists to keep track of the project.
 Here's a link to Obsidian:

 [Obsidian Note Taking app](https://obsidian.md/)